 Our CDT students and alumni have demonstrated societal, economic, technological and policy-based impact in a variety of ways, locally, nationally and globally through their transdisciplinary PhD research, and in collaboration with industry partners.

-Our CDT brochures Broadening Horizons in the Digital Economy 2017 and Broadening Horizons in the Digital Economy 2016 demonstrate CDT student and alumni impact activities and outcomes through a variety of case studies.
+Our CDT brochures demonstrate PhD student and alumni impact activities and outcomes through a variety of case studies.

 Economic and societal impact: Our students collaborate with over 150 partners from industry, academia, the public sector, catapults and charitable organisations.
 A number of students have seen their research projects have real impact on policy or society, often as part of collaborative work, or alternatively, have gone on to commercialise aspects of their research or develop related products and services.
 Please see our CDT Case Studies for examples of this.